-Well-being for your study abroad experience
+Well-being for your study away experience

 You should also familiarize yourself with the Clark University Risk Management resources, including the Clark University International Travel Policy, emergency procedures and health insurance policies.